cyclr/docs/pages/connector-authentication/google-data-studio.md

 ### Data Source Configuration

-To get data from the Cyclr connectors you installed, Cyclr needs to know which account you are in and which connector method to call.
+To get data from the Cyclr connectors you have installed, Cyclr needs to know which account they are in and which connector method to call.

 ![](../images/google-data-studio/data-sources.png)